iiasa/message_ix/README.md

 - Use the chooser to access the [‘latest’ version](https://docs.messageix.org/en/latest/), corresponding to the ``main`` branch and including the latest development code; or to access docs for a specific release, e.g. `v3.2.0`.
 - For offline use, the documentation can be built from the source code.
   See the file [`doc/README.rst`](doc/README.rst)

+## Commitment to our Community

+- We aim to create a community that is welcoming to everyone.
+Please respect our [Code of Conduct](CODE_OF_CONDUCT.md) at all times when interacting with `message_ix` and the community.
+- We warmly welcome all contributions to our community.
+Please take a look at our [guidelines for contributing to development](https://docs.messageix.org/en/latest/contributing.html).
+- If you are looking to understand how the `message_ix` team operates and how we decide what to do with your contributions, please read our [governance guidelines](GOVERNANCE.md).
+- We highly value code security.
+To learn more about our security practice and advice, please visit our [security policy](.github/SECURITY.md).
+- We strive to entertain a welcoming and inclusive community.
+If you struggle to use `message_ix`, please check our [guidelines for getting support](SUPPORT.md).

 ## License